TUNE.FM Launches the JAM Tokenized Music Marketplace, Built on Hedera Token Service, to Radically Evolve the Music Industry

 The tune.fm tokenized music marketplace provides streaming micropayments, NFTs, and live social audio experiences for artists to earn directly from their fans.

-/EIN News/ -- Philadelphia, March 23, 2021 (GLOBE NEWSWIRE) -- via CryptoCurrencyWire – TUNE.FM, a tokenized music marketplace platform, today announced that it will utilize the power of the new Hedera Token Service (HTS) to deliver real-time music streaming micropayments, limited release NFT minting services for artists, and tokenized live social audio experiences.
+/EIN News/ -- Philadelphia, PA, March 23, 2021 (GLOBE NEWSWIRE) -- (via Blockchain Wire) TUNE.FM, a tokenized music marketplace platform, today announced that it will utilize the power of the new Hedera Token Service (HTS) to deliver real-time music streaming micropayments, limited release NFT minting services for artists, and tokenized live social audio experiences.

 Tune.FM is on a mission to help artists earn a living by radically evolving the music industry with a new business model for artists to earn directly from their fans.
 With HTS and the power of Hedera, thousands of tune.fm artists can earn JAM tokens for every second their music is streamed, so when the music gets played the artist gets paid.

 The JAM token is the global reserve currency for the music economy, backed by the fundamental value of music.
-The tune.fm community is fostering an ecosystem of artists and fans by giving them tools to earn JAM tokens together by discovering, streaming and curating music on the platform.
-Artists and fans can buy and sell rare NFTs for limited releases, exclusive content and special live experiences.
+The tune.fm community is fostering an ecosystem of artists and fans by giving them to tools to earn JAM tokens together by discovering, streaming, and curating music on the platform.
+Artists and fans can buy and sell rare NFTs for limited releases, exclusive content, and special live experiences.

 tune.fm (hearo.fm Inc.) is a tokenized music marketplace helping artists earn a living with streaming micropayments, NFTs, and live social audio so when the music gets played, the artist gets paid.
 The tune.fm streaming platform features thousands of artists from around the world including several Grammy award winners.